tommaitland/restrict-page-parents/readme.txt

 == Description ==

 Restrict Page Parents is a lightweight plugin to enhance the user permissions features of WordPress.
-It changes the option to set a parent page to show only pages owned by the current user.
-It can also force users to select a parent page before publishing or saving.
+It changes the option to set a page parent to only show pages owned by the current user.
+It can also be configured to force users to select a parent page before they're able to publish or save.

-The plugin prevents editor users from adding their own pages under sections of the WordPress website they do not own or manage.
-Editors can now be confined to their own section of the website, making your WordPress website much more secure.
+Restrict Page Parents prevents users from adding their own pages under sections of the site they do not own or are able to manage.
+Users can be confined to their own section of the website, making your site permissions much more secure.

-You can set the permissions that apply to each role, or specify them on a user-by-user basis from the plugin options page.
+Permissions can be configured for each user role, each individual user and turned on/off based on post types.

 You can find out more about the plugin [here](http://www.tommaitland.net/restrict-page-parents) or on the [Github project page](https://github.com/tommaitland/rpp).